-In connection with the offering, the underwriters may purchase and sell Notes in the open market and may impose a penalty bid.
+In connection with the offering, the underwriter may purchase and sell Notes in the open market.
 These transactions may include short sales, purchases to cover positions created by short sales and stabilizing transactions.
-Short sales involve the sale by the underwriters of a greater number of Notes than required to be purchased in this offering.
+Short sales involve the sale by the underwriter of a greater number of Notes than required to be purchased in this offering.
 Covering transactions involve purchases of the Notes in the open market after the distribution has been completed in order to cover short positions.
 Stabilizing transactions consist of certain bids or purchases of Notes made for the purpose of preventing or retarding a decline in the market price of the Notes while the offering is in progress.